 Change project preferences

 The first thing you should do is to tell your IDE (like Visual Studio) not to embed manifest into executables.
-Instead of native one, you need a custom manifest with SDK DLLs listed.
+Instead of a native one, you need a custom manifest with SDK DLLs listed.

 Go to [ProjectName] / Properties / Application and set the "Manifest" drop-down option to "Create application without a manifest".